Code of Conduct

 - participation in sponsored events, activities or programs;

-- completion of an online Judicial Educator module;
+- completion of an online Judicial Educator module.

 Community Service: Community Service may include performance of no more than 25 hours of work assignments per semester either on or off campus as specified, assigned and monitored for completion by the Conduct Officer.
 Assignments may not be combined or in conjunction with any other volunteer or court ordered treatment.